Angel Falls is the most impressive waterfall we’ve ever seen.

 When to visit Angel Falls?

-But also the level of Carrao River, which leads to the waterfalls, was low and we walked a section along the river not to damage the canoe.
+We visited in mid-December during the dry season, allowing us to swim under the waterfalls.
+The level of the ChurΓΊn River, which leads to the waterfalls, was low, and we walked a section along the river not to damage the canoe.
 Too far into the dry season won’t allow the canoe to navigate the river.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world